designhubz-org/android-example/README.md

 - Seamlessly switch between variations in real-time
 - Get access to recommendations
 - Check information about product fit (if applicable.
 Example: Eyewear is too large)
+- Take before/after screenshots
+- Live compare with/without make up look

+## Changelog

+### 1.7

+- Removed the deprecated loadVariations method.
+- Removed the processing of variations returned in onResult callback of startEyearTryon and startMakeupTryon..
+- Removed the deprecated sendUserId.
+- Changed the first parameter of startEyewearTryon/startMakeupTryon method to send userId instead of productId
+- Added call to loadProduct method to load eyewear and makeup products
+- Added onErrorCallback for all methods.

 ## Installation